 The difference between Detroit’s Grand River Avenue and the surrounding pleasant, attractive residential neighborhoods is like night and day.
 The high-vacancy thoroughfare is a highway for cars and trucks, while the low-vacancy neighborhoods are designed as civic art for people.

-“The overwhelming desire on part of people in town is to make Grand River Avenue as nice as the neighborhoods behind it,” says Victor Dover of Dover, Kohl & Partners, the firm that led a CNU Legacy Charrette.
+“The overwhelming desire on part of people in town is to make Grand River Avenue as nice as the neighborhoods behind it,” says Victor Dover of Dover, Kohl & Partners, the firm that led a CNU Legacy Charrette for the community.
 “Part of that is planting real street trees rather than little ‘petting trees.’
 The travel lanes need to be right-sized to correct the excessive vehicle speeds, and that makes room for protected bike lanes and on-street parking.”

 The three-day event, sponsored by the Grandmont Rosedale Development Corporation, CNU, and the Michigan State Housing Development Authority, highlighted opportunities to transform a half-mile segment of the thoroughfare between Evergreen and Warwick avenues in the Grandmont-Rosedale area.
 “We managed to boost their confidence, and our confidence, over the prospects for the immediate and distant future along Grand River Avenue,” says Dover.